HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.containers.md

 ### Clone repository in a volume

-When [[vs.1.7.#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume]], you are asked to confirm that cloning a repository means you trust the repository.
+When [quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume](#quick-start-open-a-git-repository-or-github-pr-in-an-isolated-container-volume), you are asked to confirm that cloning a repository means you trust the repository.
 This is only confirmed once.

 ![Workspace trust prompt when cloning in container volume](/assets/clone-containers-trust-agthnfmy77me.png)

 ### Inspect volume

-[[vs.1.7.#inspecting-volumes]] starts in [[vs.1.7.docs.editor.workspace-trust.md#restricted-mode]], and you can trust the folder inside the container.
+[inspecting-volumes](#inspecting-volumes) starts in [[vs.1.7.docs.editor.workspace-trust.md#restricted-mode]], and you can trust the folder inside the container.

 ### Docker daemon running remotely